priyajha2612/Microsoft-Azure-project/README.md

 Store Predictions in MongoDB:

 After receiving predictions, create a new document based on the defined MongoDB schema and insert it into the MongoDB collection.

 Step 5: Implement Recommendation Logic
 Retrieve Predictions:

 Implement logic to retrieve predictions from MongoDB based on user-uploaded images.
-Display Recommendations:

-Display the obtained predictions on the user interface, showcasing the predicted tags and confidence levels.
+## Display the obtained predictions on the user interface, showcasing the predicted tags and confidence levels.

 ## Outcome